ProactiveProgrammers/www.proactiveprogrammers.com/docs/data-abstraction/programming-projects/square-root.md

 editor to answer all of the questions in the `writing/reflection.md` file.
-For instance, you should provide the output of the Python program in a fenced code block, explain the meaning of the Python source code segments that you implemented and tested, squareroot and contrast different implementations of the Python function called `get_largest_odd`, and answer all of the other questions about your experiences in completing this project.
+For instance, you should provide the output of the Python program in a fenced code block, explain the meaning of the Python source code segments that you implemented and tested, compare and contrast the performance of different implementations of the square root calculation, and answer all of the other questions about your experiences in completing this project.

 ## Project Assessment